Rajpratik71/Mininet-wiki/Ideas.md

 8. When/if the feature is complete and approved by the Mininet developers, they may choose to **merge it** into the main Mininet source tree (either master or a development branch)!!
 Congratulations, you are now an official Mininet contributor!!

-## Features that we have a prototype implementation for
+## Making it Real: extending existing prototype code into an official feature

 ### Hardware interface support